 Group leadership contributes to the fast pace of industrial development.

 But, such entrepreneurs do not invest capital in backward areas, because they do not visualize any prospects of returns in such areas, due to lack of infrastructural facilities.

 Innovative entrepreneurship implies quick testing of innovations and making efforts to give practical shape to attractive possibilities.

 Innovations are of various types:

-- Innovations reducing costs, like the presentation of new production methods, the use of new sources of raw material, and adopting new patterns of organization.
+- Innovations reduce costs, like the presentation of new production methods, the use of new sources of raw material, and the adoption of new patterns of organization.

-- Innovation generating demand, like the presentation of the new commodity or improved variety of the commodity and entry into new markets.
+- Innovation generates demand, like the presentation of a new commodity or an improved variety of the commodity and entry into new markets.

 When the Development of entrepreneurship is Limited only to cities, it is known as urban entrepreneurship.